hiscom/hispid/meeting-2015-02.md

 HISPID should become a list of terms and definitions.
 It should not define a particular transfer format to avoid the need to define essentially the same terms at least once per transfer format.
 For exchange of herbarium data, HISPID 5 remains a useful transfer standard as it provides better atomisation than HISPID 3 and Darwin Core.
 Darwin Core is better for AVH/ALA content because that is the standard they use and a herbarium needs access to more terms than AVH.

+We need to assume that it is increasingly common that herbaria will be hiring consultants to implement data transfer systems, rather than using in-house resources.
+In this situation, we need to be as clear and consise as possible with our content and transfer standards to aid this.
+Documents can have different audiences, e.g. developer technical specifications versus content terms and definitions.

 ### Outcomes

 *   Generate a wiki document containing the full set of terms and their definitions with any associated controlled vocabulary or informational material.
 This might be similar to the [AVH data](http://hiscom.rbg.vic.gov.au/wiki/AVH_data) page, but covering all terms needed/used by Australian herbaria.